iamsamkhan/regression_project/README.md

+Business Context
+This case requires trainees to develop a model for predicting fraudulent transactions for afinancial company and use insights from the model to develop an actionable plan.
+Data for thecase is available in CSV format having 6362620 rows and 10 columns.
+Candidates can use whatever method they wish to develop their machine learning model.
+Following usual model development procedures, the model would be estimated on the calibration data and tested on the validation data.
+This case requires both statistical analysis and creativity/judgment.
+We recommend you spend time on both fine-tuning and interpreting the results of your machine learning model.
+Data Dictionary & Source Acquisition ffData Dictionary: The data dictionary of the dataset can be found here. ffData Source: The dataset can be found here.
+Your task is to execute the process for proactive detection of fraud while answering following questions.
+1. Data cleaning including missing values, outliers and multi-collinearity.
+2. Describe your fraud detection model in elaboration.
+3. How did you select variables to be included in the model?
+4. Demonstrate the performance of the model by using best set of tools.
+5. What are the key factors that predict fraudulent customer?
+6. Do these factors make sense?
+If yes, How?
+If not, How not?
+7. What kind of prevention should be adopted while company update its infrastructure?
+8. Assuming these actions have been implemented, how would you determine if they work?
+To begin, I would start by analyzing the data to understand the distribution of the target variable (fraud or non-fraud) and the relationship between the variables.
+I would also check for any missing values, outliers, or other issues that need to be addressed in the data cleaning phase.
+Once the data is cleaned, I would then split the data into a training and validation set to build and evaluate the model.
+I would use various machine learning algorithms like Random Forest, Logistic Regression, and Neural Network to train the model.
+I would use techniques like cross-validation and grid search to fine-tune the model and select the best performing model.
+After selecting the best model, I would evaluate its performance using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC.
+I would also use techniques like feature importance and partial dependence plots to understand which features are most important in predicting fraud.

+With the insights gained from the model, I would develop an actionable plan for the financial company to proactively detect and prevent fraud.
+This plan could include implementing monitoring and detection systems, training employees to recognize and report suspicious activity, and developing strategies for identifying and mitigating high-risk transactions.
+Finally, to determine if the actions taken to prevent fraud are working, I would track the number of fraudulent transactions over time, as well as the financial losses caused by fraud.
+I would also monitor the performance of the fraud detection model over time to ensure it continues to be effective.
+HERE I AM USING KAGGLE ONLINE NOTEBOOK AS THE JUPITER NOTEBOOK USING ANACONDA WAS NOT COMPATIABLE Data cleaning: Before building a model, it is important to clean the data.
+This includes handling missing values, identifying and handling outliers, and checking for multi-collinearity among variables.
+Missing values can be handled by either dropping rows with missing values or imputing them with a method such as mean or median imputation.
+Outliers can be identified by visualizing the data or using statistical methods such as the Z-score.
+Multi-collinearity can be checked by calculating the correlation matrix and identifying variables with high correlation.
+Fraud detection model: The specific model used for fraud detection can vary depending on the data and the problem at hand.
+Some common models used for fraud detection include logistic regression, decision trees, and neural networks.
+I would use Random Forest Classifier, which is an ensemble method that combines multiple decision trees to make a prediction.
+Random Forest is a powerful algorithm, which can handle high-dimensional data with a large number of variables and can also handle categorical variables.
+It can also be used for feature selection, which is an important step in identifying the most relevant variables for predicting fraud.
+Variable selection: Variables can be selected using different methods such as correlation analysis, mutual information, or recursive feature elimination.
+I would use feature importance provided by Random Forest Classifier to select top variables.
+Model performance: Model performance can be evaluated using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC.
+I would use confusion matrix, classification report, ROC-AUC curve and precision-recall curve to evaluate model performance.
+Key factors predicting fraudulent customer: The key factors that predict fraudulent customers can be identified by interpreting the model’s coefficients or feature importances.
+These factors may include demographic information, transaction history, and other relevant variables.
+Factors making sense: The factors that predict fraudulent customers should make sense in the context of the problem and the data.
+For example, if the model is identifying customers with a history of suspicious transactions as more likely to be fraudulent, that makes sense in the context of fraud detection.
+Prevention: To prevent fraud, the company can implement measures such as monitoring transactions for unusual patterns, implementing fraud detection software, and training employees to recognize and report suspicious activity.
+Evaluating actions: To determine if the actions taken to prevent fraud are working, the company can track the number of fraudulent transactions over time, as well as the financial losses caused by fraud.
+Additionally, the company can use metrics such as precision, recall, and F1-score to evaluate the performance of the fraud detection model over time.
 1. Data cleaning including missing values, outliers and multi-collinearity.
 Data cleaning is an important step in preparing the data for modeling.
 It ensures that the data is accurate, consistent, and ready for analysis.
 The following are some steps